Cobliteam/docker-kafka/README.md

     multiple container instances.
   - Kafka data and logs can be handled outside the container(s) using volumes.
   - JMX is exposed, for Kafka and JVM metrics visibility.

-If you find any shortcomings with the build regarding operability, pull requests or feedback via GitHub issues are welcomed.

 [Docker Compose]: https://docs.docker.com/compose/